weaveworks/weave/docs/fastdp-crypto.md

 * Data confidentiality.
 * Data origin authentication.
 * Integrity.
-* Partial anti-replay service (partial - because we do not rotate keys which makes replay attacks possible when Sequence Number in ESP header overflows).
+* Anti-replay service.
 * Limited traffic flow confidentiality.

 # Key derivation

-For each connection direction a different AES-GCM key (and salt) is used.
+For each connection direction a different AES-GCM key and salt is used.
 The keys are derived by applying HKDF (RFC 5869) to `SessionKey` which is derived by Mesh during the handshake.
-The current implementation does not do key rotations.

 # SPI

+TODO(mp): update

 The IPsec connection between two peers is identified by directional SPIs formed by concatenating `fromPeerShortID` and `toPeerShortID` and setting the MSB to make sure that SPI does not fall into 1-255 range which is reserved by IANA.

-# Implementation
+# Implementation Details

 The implementation is based on the kernel IP packet transformation framework called XFRM.
 Unfortunately, docs are barely existing and the complexity of